towersvault/shinpokered/README.md

 - Removed reduntant lines in CriticalHitTest
 - Fixed trainer escape glitch via blacking out from a wild battle
 - Hard mode no longer gives an exp bonus
+- Fixed inaccurate text when getting the rock slide TM

 #Bugfixes